The Essential Documents You Need to Start Your Private Practice

 Why It Matters:

-It helps you hit the ground running with new clients and keeps your records organized.
+It helps you hit the ground running with new clients and keeps your records organized—key for anyone starting a private practice or streamlining healthcare workflows.

 5. Release of Information Form

-This one is for when you need to collaborate with other providers, like a client’s psychiatrist or school counselor.
-The Release of Information Form gives you permission to share specific client information.
+This one is for when you need to collaborate with other providers, like a client’s psychiatrist, physicians, or school counselor.
+The Release of Information Form gives you permission to share specific client information like medical records or mental health information.

 Why It Matters: